nus-cs2103-AY2324S2/ip/docs/README.md

 Example Format: `find run`

+## Sorting Your Deadlines
+> Asher is able to sort your deadlines with the earliest deadline at the top.

+Here is how you can sort your deadlines:

+Command Format: `sort`

 ## Exiting from the Bot
 > Asher is able to close and successfully write your tasks into your task list such that you will be able to access it the next time.